-- Economies of scale - Aggregate political and economic instability from lack of growth - Motivations of capitalists, rather than structural imperatives

-- 1) There is, as far as I know, only one compelling explanation for a structural imperative at the level of individual capitalist firms for a growth dynamic (rather than just the profit dynamic): the only reason why growth is an imperative for individual units of capital is because economies of scale for various reasons in many sectors and for many dimensions of production.
+- Economies of scale - Aggregate political and economic instability from lack of growth - Motivations of capitalists, rather than structural imperatives - 1) Economies of Scale.
+This is, as far as I know, the only really compelling explanation for a structural imperative at the level of individual capitalist firms for a growth dynamic (rather than just the profit dynamic): the only reason why growth is an imperative for individual units of capital is because there are economies of scale for various reasons in many sectors and for many dimensions of production.
 This indeed does mean if you stay small then your costs become stably higher.
-Economies of scale include things like the costs of credit, and large purchases, as well as technological issues like fixed infrastructure costs of production can make small firms more expensive.
+Economies of scale include things like the costs of credit, and the lower transaction costs and discounts of large purchases of inputs, as well as technological issues like fixed infrastructure costs of production.
+All of these can make per unit production in small firms more expensive.
 Economies of scale also include the ways in which big corporations can bully suppliers, like the way Wal-Mart behaves: the power of large corporations to control the market does generate an imperative for accumulating power. - 2) There is a second kind of explanation for the growth dynamic of capitalism, but this one does not make this growth dynamic an outcome of the micro-level imperatives of capitalists to continually invest in expansion.
 A no growth capitalism becomes politically much less stable.
 Competition takes on a more intense zero-sum character.
 This means that collective actors have a stake in trying to create conditions for growth, even if this is not imperative for individual firms.
-This is the Keynesian logic for growth. - 3) Capitalist motivations for power.
+This is the Keynesian logic for growth.

+3) Capitalist motivations for power.
 This is the other argument that Harvey makes: "There is, however, another motivation to reinvest.
 Money is a form of social power that can be appropriated by private persons.
 Furthermore, it is a form of social power that has no inherent limit."